Actively Recruiting

 - Ability to complete the exercise challenge

-- No other medical conditions that could affect result interpretation
+- No concurrent medical condition that could interfere with interpretation of the results

 - Molecular diagnosis of the specific neuromuscular condition or healthy control

-- No active muscle injury on the test day (from exercise, seizures, trauma, etc.)
+- No active muscle injury on the test day from recent exercise, seizures, trauma, or similar causes

 You will not qualify if you...

-- Cardiac or pulmonary disease that prevents peak or strenuous exercise, defined as NYHA-class III-IV
+- Cardiac or pulmonary disease that contraindicates peak or strenuous exercise (NYHA-class III-IV)

-- Severe muscle weakness preventing completion of the exercise test, as judged by the investigator
+- Severe muscle weakness preventing completion of the exercise test as evaluated by the investigator

 AI-Screening